Proven-Paradox/shaper-system/Handbook.md

 * *Dark* - Consuming blackness, draining life, unholy blight.
 If the damage comes from utilizing darkness or draining away the health of others, it is dark damage.
 * *Almighty* - Beyond definition and comprehension, power in its rawest form.
 Almighty damage is extremely rare, and no force in existence can resist it.

 With the exception of Almighty damage, enemies may have resistances or weaknesses to any combination of these damage types.
-A character can tell when they have struck a resistance or weakness as their blow lands; the results should be dramatically different from their expectations and make it very clear what is happening.
+A character can tell when they have struck a resistance or weakness as their blow lands; the results should be noticeably different from their expectations.

 ## Injuries
 When you lose all HP, you take an injury and fall unconscious.
 You can’t move, take actions, and are completely unaware of your surroundings.
 Anything that would cause additional damage while you’re at zero HP causes an additional injury.